Conformal dynamics at infinity for groups with contracting elements: Conformal and harmonic measures on the reduced Myrberg set

-By Theorem \ref{HTSThm}, we have $\mu_1$ is supported on the Myrberg set $\mG$.
-By Lemma \ref{MyrbergGood} and \ref{GoodPartition}, the finite difference relation restricted on $\mG$ induces a closed surjective map from $\mG$ to $[\mG]$ with compact fibers.
-This implies that $[\mG]$ is Hausdorff and second countable. \paragraph{\textbf{Push forward conformal density}} Push forward $\{\mu_x\}_{x\in \U}$ to $[\mG]$ via the quotient map.
-We obtain a $\e G$-dimensional $G$-quasi-equivariant quasi-conformal density $\{[\mu_x]\}_{x\in \U}$ on $[\mG]$, where $[\mu_x]$ denotes the image measure of $\mu_x$.
+so we could endow $[\mG]$ with the visual metric on the Gromov boundary $\partial \QT$.
+Push forward $\{\mu_x\}_{x\in \U}$ to $[\mG]$ via the quotient map We obtain a $\e G$-dimensional $G$-quasi-equivariant quasi-conformal density $\{[\mu_x]\}_{x\in \U}$ on $[\mG]$, where $[\mu_x]$ denotes the image measure of $\mu_x$.
 The constant $\lambda'$ now depends on $\lambda$ and $C$, as any two horofunctions in a $[\cdot]$-class of Myrberg points has $(20C)$-difference by Lemma \ref{UnifDiffLem}.
-Here the contracting constant $C$ could taken to be the infimum over all $\f$ in (\ref{SystemFDef}).
+Here the contracting constant $C$ could taken to be the infimum over all $\f$ in (\ref{SystemFDefIntro}).

 The proof consists in releasing conformal measures as a Hausdorff-Caratheodory measure on $[\mG]$.
 To that end, we first state a variant of Vitali covering lemma in \cite[Appendix A]{YANG7}.